jeandiogo/locker/README.md

-locker::memory_map_t my_map = locker::xmap("a.txt");                     //exclusively maps a file to memory and returns a container that behaves like an array, throws if file is does not exist or is not a regular file locker::memory_map_t my_map = locker::xmap<char>("a.txt");               //the type underlying the array can be chosen at instantiation via template argument (must be an integral type), default is unsigned char unsigned char my_var = my_map.at(N);                                     //gets the N-th byte as an unsigned char (or the type designated at instantiation), throws if file is smaller than or equal to N bytes unsigned char my_var = my_map[N];                                        //same, but does not check range my_map.at(N) = M;                                                        //assigns the value M to the N-th byte, throws if file is smaller than or equal to N bytes
+locker::memory_map_t my_map = locker::xmap("a.txt");                     //exclusively maps a file to memory and returns a container that behaves like an array, throws if file is does not exist or is not a regular file locker::memory_map_t my_map = locker::xmap<char>("a.txt");               //the type underlying the array can be chosen at instantiation via template argument (must be an integral type), default is unsigned char locker::memory_map_t my_map = locker::xmap<int>("a.txt");                //please note that trailing bytes will be ignored if the file size is not a multiple of the chosen type size unsigned char my_var = my_map.at(N);                                     //gets the N-th byte as an unsigned char (or the type designated at instantiation), throws if file is smaller than or equal to N bytes unsigned char my_var = my_map[N];                                        //same, but does not check range my_map.at(N) = M;                                                        //assigns the value M to the N-th byte, throws if file is smaller than or equal to N bytes